 - have energy storage that can store solar power for use during higher tariff periods.

 Find out more about ToU tariffs on the Energy and Mining website.

 Switching energy retailers

 If you want to switch retailers, make sure you consider:

 If you are in a hardship program, your final bill and any outstanding debt might need to be paid in full.
-You might need to pay a security deposit to the new retailer – if you have outstanding debts, a retailer may ask you for a security deposit, which will be refunded once you have established a good payment record.
+You might need to pay a security deposit to the new retailer – if you have outstanding debts a retailer can ask for a security deposit, which will be refunded once you’ve shown a good payment record.
 There are no guarantees that the new retailer will accept you into their hardship program.

 Concessions or life-support equipment

 You will need to transfer any concessions and Centrepay arrangements you have to your new retailer.
 This will not happen automatically.
 You must also notify your new retailer if someone at the property uses life-support equipment.